 Here we demonstrate the removal of all traces of a file named

 test/private.py from a git repository.

-$ git rm test/private.py $ git commit -m "Permanently remove this file." $ git push $ git filter-branch --force --index-filter \ 'git rm --cached --ignore-unmatch test/private.py' \ --prune-empty --tag-name-filter cat -- --all Rewrite 51c5....a070 (143/204) (...) rm 'test/private.py' Rewrite caf4....9d47 (143/204) (...) rm 'test/private.py' [...] $ git push --all --force
+DO NOT USE THIS UNTIL THE RECIPE IS UPDATED WARNING: git-filter-branch has a glut of gotchas generating mangled history rewrites.
+Hit Ctrl-C before proceeding to abort, then use an alternative filtering tool such as 'git filter-repo' (https://github.com/newren/git-filter-repo/) instead.
+See the filter-branch manual page for more details; to squelch this warning, set FILTER_BRANCH_SQUELCH_WARNING=1.
+Proceeding with filter-branch... $ git rm test/private.py $ git commit -m "Permanently remove this file." $ git push $ git filter-branch --force --index-filter \ 'git rm --cached --ignore-unmatch test/private.py' \ --prune-empty --tag-name-filter cat -- --all Rewrite 51c5....a070 (143/204) (...) rm 'test/private.py' Rewrite caf4....9d47 (143/204) (...) rm 'test/private.py' [...] $ git push --all --force

 After this process all traces of the contents of

-Your donation will support ongoing development and give you access to the PDF version of this book.
+Your donation will support ongoing availability and give you access to the PDF version of this book.
 Desktop Survival Guides include Data Science, GNU/Linux, and MLHub.
 Books available on Amazon include Data Mining with Rattle and Essentials of Data Science.
 Popular open source software includes rattle, wajig, and mlhub.
 Hosted by Togaware, a pioneer of free and open source software since 1984.
-Copyright © 1995-2021 Graham.Williams@togaware.com Creative Commons Attribution-ShareAlike 4.0.
+Copyright © 1995-2022 Graham.Williams@togaware.com Creative Commons Attribution-ShareAlike 4.0